 Vulnerable or Not Vulnerable: This is Not the Only Question

-Contrast Enterprise has you covered -- you know which of your libraries are safe, and which have known vulnerabilities.
+Contrast Assess has you covered -- you know which of your libraries are safe, and which have known vulnerabilities.
 Some other tools are starting to do this too, like the open source OWASP Dependency Check.
 Knowing that a library has a vulnerability is a big piece of the puzzle, but there’s an important second piece: Are you actually using this library?

 We’ve found 78% of libraries are never actually used by their applications.
 On average, people only use 7.7% of the code in their libraries.
 So, although these libraries are the biggest piece of our code artifacts, they’re not that big a piece of our attack perimeter.
 Accordingly, most of the time, the sky is not falling because of a vulnerable library.
 Asking the developers to upgrade their libraries to a newer version when they might not need to is exactly the type of relationship-straining behavior to avoid.